 The only remaining matter to be resolved was costs.
-A plainly exasperated Associate Judge Johnson noted that costs question was referred back to the Court after the parties could not reach agreement.
+A plainly exasperated Associate Judge Johnson noted that the costs question was referred back to the Court after the parties could not reach agreement.

 While the Court said that Cubo was justified in criticising the defendant for its “somewhat cavalier approach” to both the payment claims and the statutory demand, it declined to award indemnity costs.
 The Court agreed with S&S that the proceeding had been straightforward and noted that while s 23(2)(a)(ii) of the CCA allows for recovery of actual enforcement costs this is limited to “actual and reasonable costs” (emphasis added).
 In this case, consideration of whether the costs incurred were reasonable pointed away from an award of indemnity costs.
 Costs were awarded on a 2B basis ($11,830.50), which was still higher than the 1A basis sought by S&S.

 While some in the construction sector may be disappointed to see this outcome, the decision is consistent with previous authorities where the Courts have confirmed that the intention behind s 23 is for payees to be able to recover enforcement costs, provided the quantum was reasonable and not “excessively high”, and that some proportionality is required when determining a party’s costs entitlement.

 Cubo confirms that parties can recover enforcement costs in relation debts due under the CCA, but there is no automatic right to indemnity costs.
 A more holistic assessment is required based on what is “reasonable” in the circumstances.